-I am a Professor of Information Sciences and Technology and recently became the College’s Associate Dean for Undergraduate Studies; I also continue to be Professor in the same college and am Affiliate Professor of Instructional Systems in the College of Education.
+I am Associate Dean of Information Sciences and Technology with responsibility for Graduate and Undergraduate Studies; I also continue to be Professor in the same college and am Affiliate Professor of Instructional Systems in the College of Education.
 With Dr. John Carroll, I co-direct the Computer-Supported Collaboration and Learning (CSCL).
 I am also a founding member of PSU’s Center for Human-Computer Interaction, a loosely coupled university-wide consortia of researchers and educators pursuing topics in HCI.

 My long-term research themes include scenario-based design (SBD) and evaluation methods, materials and tools for informal and collaborative learning, and interactive tools for software design and construction.
 An overview of the SBD methods can be found in the Usability Engineering textbook I wrote in 2002 as well as our repository of case studies.

 Currently I am participating in a broad range of research projects, most involving some aspect of collaborative learning and problem solving.
 Typically our projects use a mix of methods – lab studies, participatory analysis and design, exploratory software development, and field studies within the general framework of action research.